New circuit 2020 : The Diamond Circle in Iceland

 Photo: brookpeterson - Hverfjall rim - Flickr - No changes were made

-Once you’re up there, you will have a breathtaking view of the surrounding, and on Lake Myvatn!
+Once you’re up there, you will have a breathtaking view of the surroundings, and on Lake Myvatn!

 It will take more or less 10 mins to go up, and walking around is the most popular activity here.
 So be sure to have nice hiking shoes, warm clothes and a windbreaker...
 Because it can be very windy up there!